Matt Coronato: USHL

 After playing preparatory school hockey in Connecticut during the 2018–19 season, Coronato joined the Chicago Steel for the 2019–20 season.
-As a rookie with the Steel, Coronato tallied 18 goals and 22 assists for 40 points through 45 games in order to land fourth-most among USHL rookies.
+As a rookie with the Steel, Coronato tallied 18 goals and 22 assists for 40 points through 45 games to land fourth-most among USHL rookies.
 He also recorded a season-best nine consecutive games point streak between February 14 and March 7.
-As a result of his play, Coronato received the nickname 'Bison' in reference to how he'd bulldoze his way through opponents.
+As a result of his play, Coronato received the nickname 'Bison', in reference to the way he would bulldoze through opponents when entering the offensive zone.
 He finished the season by earning a spot on the USHL's All-Rookie Second Team.

 Coronato returned to the Steel for the 2020–21 season where he set multiple USHL and Steel franchise records.
 He began the season strong and led the league with 17 goals and 40 points through the first 19 games of the season.
 He also set a new USHL-record after having produced a point in all 19 games which included 13 multi-point games.
 As the season continued, Coronato recorded the highest single-season goal total ever recorded by a Steel player and later became Chicago's all-time leader in career goals.
 During Chicago's 2021 Clark Cup championship run, Coronato led all USHL skaters with nine goals and 13 points in eight games.
 As a result of his impressive season, Coronato was named the USHL's Forward of the Year and was selected for the All-USHL First Team.

 Leading up to the 2021 NHL Entry Draft, the NHL Central Scouting Bureau ranked Coronato as the ninth-best eligible North American skater.
 On July 23, 2021, the Calgary Flames selected Coronato with the 13th overall pick in the 2021 draft.

+During his time with the Steel, Coronato graduated from St. Charles East High School in St. Charles, Illinois.

 Collegiate

 Following the NHL draft, Coronato played in the All-American Game for 2021 Draft prospects before joining the Harvard Crimson for the 2021–22 season.
 Upon joining the team, Coronato tallied his first collegiate goal while shorthanded during a 9–3 win over Dartmouth on October 29.
-In the same game, he also scored another goal and added two assists for a four point night in the Crimsons' home opener.
+In the same game, he also scored another goal and added two assists for a four-point night in the Crimsons' home opener.
 By early December, Coronato was recognized with an ECAC Hockey Rookie of the Week and was named to the United States' World Junior preliminary roster.
 As the regular-season concluded, Coronato scored two goals and two assists in a win over Clarkson that sent the Crimson into the ECAC championship game.